HandsOnDataViz/book/docs/HandsOnDataViz.md

 </p>

-To create your own bar or column chart with error bars, with data loaded from a CSV file, using our Chart.js template:
+To create your own bar or column chart with error bars, with data loaded from a CSV file, using our Chart.js template follow the steps below:

 1. Go to [our GitHub repo for this Chart.js template](https://github.com/HandsOnDataViz/chartjs-error-bars) that contains the code for the chart in Figure
     <a href="#fig:chartjs-demo-error-bars">12.2</a>, log into your
-    GitHub account, and click *Use this template* to create a copy that you can edit, as described in [Chapter 11: Edit and Host Code with GitHub](github.html).
+    GitHub account, and click *Use this template* to create a copy that you can edit.

 2. Prepare your data in CSV format and upload into a `data.csv` file.
     Place labels that will appear along the axis in the first column,